cpske/ISP/assignment/movierental/movierental-part2.md

 title: Movie Rental Refactoring Part 2
 ---

 This is a continuation of the Movie Rental refactoring assignment.

-This time you will add structural-level refactorings.
+In this assignment you will add structural-level refactorings to improve the design.

+Prerequisites for this assignment:

-These refactorings assume your code has the methods shown in the UML class diagrams at the end of [Movie Rental Part 1](movierental-part1#uml-class-diagram).
+1. Your code has the classes and methods as shown in the UML class diagrams at the end of [Movie Rental Part 1](movierental-part1#uml-class-diagram).

-`Customer`, `Rental`, `Movie`, and `PriceStrategy` should have the methods shown in the [UML diagram from Part 1](movierental-part1#uml-class-diagram).

-The `PriceStrategy` (or `PriceCode`) code should be in a **separate file**, **not** in movies.py or rental.py.
-The suggested filename is `pricing.py`.
+2. The `PriceStrategy` is in a **separate file** named `pricing.py`.
+PriceStrategy should **not** in `movies.py` or `rental.py`.

 ---

-### 1. Refactor Rental Price and Rental Points
+### 1. Refactor Rental Price and Rental Points (*Remove Middleman*)

 The `Customer` class calls `Rental` to get the rental price and rental points, `Rental` calls Movie, like this: